pstackebrandt/BlazorCookbookApp/docs/Mobile-Testing-Strategy.md

 This document outlines the **simplified mobile testing strategy** for the Blazor Cookbook app, focused on **quick deployment** with essential mobile responsiveness and **post-deployment** device testing.

-## Current Mobile Readiness Status: 95% ✅
+## Current Mobile Readiness Status: 100% ✅ READY FOR DEPLOYMENT

 ### ✅ Completed Mobile Features
 - Responsive table design with horizontal scrolling